HyperspaceMadness/Mega_Bezel/README.md

 **ScaleFX ON** applies a shape smoothing on the core image and creates a higher resolution smoothed image
   - After you turn this on you must increase **Core Res Sampling**, or **Downsample Blur** in the next section to see a difference
+  - ScaleFX only works well when the it's input is the native res from the core To see the contour smoothing coming from **ScaleFX** either **Core Res Sampling**, or **Downsample Blur** must be increased from their default value.

 -----------------------------------------------------------------------------------------------
 **[ SCANLINE DIRECTION ]:**

-- **Scanline Direction (GDV & Easymode)**
+- **Scanline Direction** - Direction of the scanlines
   - **0 - Auto** --- Chooses horizontal or vertical scanline direction based on aspect ratio
-  - **1 - Horizontal** scanlines
+  - **1 - Horizontal**
-  - **2 - Vertical** scanlines
+  - **2 - Vertical**

 -----------------------------------------------------------------------------------------------
 **[ CORE RES SAMPLING ]:**

-**Adjusting core res sampling changes how the CRT perceives the core resolution** e.g. If you use a core with 4X internal resolution you can set core res sampling to 0.25 it will appear if it was at 1x resolution
+**Adjusting core res sampling changes how the CRT perceives the core resolution** e.g. If you use a core with 4X internal resolution you can set core res sampling to 0.25 it be sampled as if it was at 1x resolution
-  To use **ScaleFX** to smooth the shapes in the core image you will need to set the core res sampling higher than 1, otherwise you will not see the increased smoothing coming from ScaleFX

 - **Scanline Direction Multiplier (X-Prescale for H Scanline)**
   - Adjust the sampling in direction of the scanlines
-  - E.G. if the scanlines are horizontal adjust sampling along the horizontal axis
+  - E.G. if the scanlines are horizontal this adjusts sampling along the horizontal axis
 - **Scanline Dir Downsample Blur**
   - Add blur along the scanline direction
 - **Opposite Direction Multiplier (Y Downsample for H Scanline)**
   - Adjust the sampling in direction opposite of the scanlines
-  - E.G. if the scanlines are horizontal adjust sampling along the vertical axis
+  - E.G. if the scanlines are horizontal this adjusts sampling along the vertical axis
 - **Opposite Dir Downsample Blur**
   - Add blur along the opposite direction of the scanlines